wwainkrk/logrocket_blog/README.md

 # logrocket_blog
-SImply app to connect ReactJS and Django framework
+Simply app to connect ReactJS and Django framework